samangh/wamplv/README.md

 The aim is for _lvwamp_ to provide the WAMP basic profiles for client roles.

 *   Platform: Windows, Linux, macOS and Real Time targets
-*   Roles: subscriber and publisher
+*   Roles: caller, subscriber and publisher
 *   Transport: WebSocket
 *   Message Serialisation: JSON